PRINCEraj-hubl/vityarthi_project/README.md

 # Algorithm
 1. Start the program
 2. Choose any option like
-   o	add a new contact or
+   o	add a new contact
-   o	view all contacts or
+   o	view all contacts
    o	search a contact
    o	delete a contact
+   o  edit a contact
-3. If adding a contact (enter name, phone no, email id)
+4. If adding a contact (enter name, phone no., email id)
-4. Save the contact to the list.
+5. Save the contact to the list.
-5. Repeat until you choose to exit the program.
+6. Repeat until you choose to exit the program.
+7. Stop the program

 # Features